based2/KB/network/ip_filter.md

 block from any to 104.168.138.7
 # https://www.elastic.co/security-labs/DPRK-strikes-using-a-new-variant-of-rustbucket
 block from any to 104.168.167.88
+# https://github.com/eset/malware-ioc/tree/master/blackwood Legitimate website (www.baidu[.]com) contacted by the orchestrator and backdoor components to download payloads.
+block from any to 104.193.88.123
 # https://www.abuseipdb.com/check/
 block from any to 104.193.111.38
 # https://www.abuseipdb.com/check/